interlockjs/interlock/docs/extensibility.md

 ## bootstrapBundle

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../lib/compile/bundles/bootstrap.js#L9-L18).
+This Pluggable's definition can be found [here](../lib/compile/bundles/bootstrap.js#L9-L20).

 ## bootstrapBundles

 This is an **asynchronous stream plugin**.
 This means that the function should return a stream that emits expected values.

-This Pluggable's definition can be found [here](../lib/compile/bundles/bootstrap.js#L29).
+This Pluggable's definition can be found [here](../lib/compile/bundles/bootstrap.js#L33).
-The function that it wraps can be found [here](../lib/compile/bundles/bootstrap.js#L20-L27).
+The function that it wraps can be found [here](../lib/compile/bundles/bootstrap.js#L22-L31).

 ## bootstrapCompilation

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

 This Pluggable's definition can be found [here](../lib/compile/index.js#L15-L22).